-This chapter guides you on how to protect your home network from unauthorized users by implementing these three network security functions.
-You can block or allow specific client devices to access your wireless network using MAC Filtering, or using Access Control for wired and wireless networks, or you can prevent ARP spoofing and ARP attacks by using IP & MAC Binding.
+This chapter guides you on how to protect your home network from unauthorized users by implementing these five network security functions.
+You can protect the router from cyber attacks using the Firewall, prevent certain users from accessing the specified service, and even block internet access completely using Service Filtering, or use Access Control to block or allow specific client devices to access your network.
+Or you can prevent ARP spoofing and ARP attacks by using IP & MAC Binding and you can protect your IPv6 network by preventing access from the internet using IPv6 Firewall.

 - Firewall & DoS Protection

 - Service Filtering

 - Access Control

 - IP & MAC Binding

+- IPv6 Firewall

-10. 1.
+12. 1.
 Firewall & DoS Protection